caio-messias/lunatik/README.md

 Whenever a element is to be accessed, the __index function will call the internal C function rcu_search_element, and whenever a element is to be added or modified, __newindex will call the appropriate internal functions to add, delete or replace the element.

-For example, to add an element to the rcu protected hash table from lua, just write
+For example, to add an element to the rcu protected hash table from Lua, just write
 ```lua
 rcu["somekey"] = some_value
 ```
-Since the keys are strings, we can also use the usual lua dot notation 'table.key' to access an element.
+Since the keys are strings, we can also use the usual Lua dot notation 'table.key' to access an element.

 To update:
 ```lua